 To the great glory of God and in dutiful memory of Laura Lady Ashcombe, honoured and most beloved, her son-in-law Richard Anthony Maitland mindful of her kindness, gave this gift ( D D) July 1905

 The Fuller-Maitlands had no children.
-Richard died in 1919, Adelaide on 3rd November 1922.
-They are buried in St Barnabas churchyard at Ranmore, close to the graves of Mary Agnes and The Rev. Edward Chichester).
+Richard died in 1919, Adelaide on 3rd November 1922, her residences on her probate being 23 Buckingham Palace Road and Fox Cottage, Ranmore.
+The couple are buried in St Barnabas churchyard at Ranmore, close to the graves of Mary Agnes and The Rev. Edward Chichester).

 6. Mildred Sophia Cubitt